Leveraging Sunoh.ai for Telehealth to Improve Patient/Provider Experiences

 Imagine a world in which millions of people could purchase goods and services, order meals, arrange travel, make appointments, socialize, and find healthcare services with the click of a button — and without ever leaving their homes.

-Confused?
-Don’t be.
+It’s easy to forget how remarkable this convenience really is.
 Obviously, those are all realities for a growing number of people in today’s world.
 Leveraging the power of telecommunications to simplify daily transactions is one of the defining features of our age.

 But the rate at which these realities have arrived is startling, and the world we imagined above would have been a complete fantasy a generation or two ago.
 And it takes a bit of imagination to grasp just how different the 2020s are from the 1920s.